 Going up toward the Porta Romana gate, and beyond the Prato dell’Uccellare, you’ll come upon the Viottolone, literally translated as a “giant lane,” a gorgeous boulevard lined with cypress trees and statues that leads all the way to piazzale dell’Isolotto.

 Here Giambologna’s huge Fountain of Oceanus stands out.
 It is surrounded by three sculptures depicting the Nile, Euphrates and Ganges rivers, in addition to other statues comprising a range of themes, from the classical (Perseus on horseback, emerging from the water) to the more folkloric and people-centric (groups of children playing).

-Don’t miss the pastel green Kaffeehaus, instituted by the Lorraine family in 1775, the Limonaia and the Palazzina della Meridiana, which houses the Costume Gallery.
+Don’t miss the pastel green Kaffeehaus, instituted by the Lorraine family in 1775, the Limonaia and the Palazzina della Meridiana, which houses the Museum of Costume and Fashion.

 We’ll end our visit with the famous Grotta Grande, which Buontalenti worked on from 1583 to 1593 on a commission by Francesco I de’ Medici.
 It is an extraordinary combination of painting, sculpture and architecture where, up until 1924, Michelangelo’s famous incomplete Prisoners or Slaves sculptures were located (they are now housed in the Accademia Gallery).

 The common thread you see is how informal matter, through alchemy, creates harmony: rocks, stalactites and shells on the grotto walls are composed of human and animal figures, carved by Pietro Mati.